Radon Mitigation Charlotte, North Carolina

 Charlotte, North Carolina Radon Mitigation & Testing

-Note: Tests should be conducted in the lowest livable area in your house that is used regularly for 8 to 10 hours a week.
+Note: Radon mitigation DIY tests should be conducted in the lowest livable area in your house that is used regularly for 8 to 10 hours a week.

-- Short-term Radon Tests: These are useful to see if further Radon testing is warranted.
+- Short-term Radon Tests: These are useful to see if further radon testing is needed.
 They are commonly activated charcoal-based or use electret ion systems.
 Both measure your home’s radon levels for 2 to 7 days.

 - Continuous Radon Tests: Continuous electric monitors, like the Safety Siren Pro Series plug into a standard outlet.
 These monitors give a running average of gas levels in your home and can be used for short and long-term tests.
 The air is sample continuously in its ionization chambers.

 The NC Department Of Health And Human Services suggests performing a short term test initially.
 If the test results show 4 pCi/L or higher, perform a 2nd test either short-term or long-term.
 If the results hold true, you should immediately contact a professional.

 Having radon certification allows us to provide assurance to our clients that we provide reliable services that meet and exceed standards, ethics, and protocols.

 The certification process begins with entry levels course for both measurement and mitigation of radon.

 The courses are followed up with final certification exams at a testing facility.
 After completing the course and exams, technicians must then apply for certification.

 1 in 15 homes across the country test positive for high levels of radon, an invisible, odorless gas that can cause lung cancer.

 Radon is a gas emitted from the ground naturally.
 The problem occurs when that gas begins to concentrate in joints in the wall, basement floors, foundations and other openings.
 This can lead to dangerously high levels.